ggandor/leap.nvim/README.md

 label set - getting the best of both worlds.
 The non-determinism we're introducing is less of an issue here, since the outcome is known in advance.

-In sum, compared to all other labeling plugins, Leap is unique in that it
+In sum, compared to other labeling plugins, Leap is unique in that it

 * offers a more fluid experience, by (somewhat) eliminating the pause before typing the label